-- A. Scope of Work - 1.
-Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to locate, layout and paint exposed steel at base of columns. - 2.
-This Work Item applies to Parking Structure #6, and is payable per each column base painted. - B. Materials - 1.
-Paint materials shall be as specified in Division 09 Section "Exterior Painting." - C. Execution - 1.
-Contractor shall locate and confirm Work areas in field with Engineer. - 2.
+- 1. Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to locate, layout, clean, and paint S.O.G. transition angles. - 2.
+This Work Item is payable per each transition angle cleaned and painted.

+1. Paint materials shall be as specified in Division 09 Section "Exterior Painting."

+- 1. Contractor shall locate and confirm Work areas in field with Engineer. - 2.
 Contractor shall prepare surface to be painted in accordance with Division 09 Section "Exterior Painting" and manufacturer's recommendations. - 3.
 Submit samples for Owner approval of color.
 Install mockups for approval prior to proceeding with full scale operations.